Collections

 The numbers

-Both the Huygens ING and the Meertens Instituut are part of the Humanities Cluster (HuC) of the Royal Netherlands Academy of Arts and Sciences (KNAW).
-Within this organization I am resposible for the Collection Management of the collections of the Meertens Instituut.
+Both the Huygens Institute and the Meertens Institute are part of the Humanities Cluster (HuC) of the Royal Netherlands Academy of Arts and Sciences (KNAW).
+Within this organization I am resposible for the Collection Management of the collections of the Meertens Institute.
 The collections consist of over 2 km of archival material, 15 TB digital data, 6000 hour of audio recordings.
+For a short introduction you can watch this video about the collections.

 Innovation

-Next to being Manager Collections and member of the Management Team, my role is to facilitate innovation as Senior Research Data Manager.
+Next to being Manager Collections, my role is to facilitate innovation as Senior Research Data Manager.
 An example will give the best insight: one of my most successful projects is The Dutch Dialect Database.
 At the website you can search through, listen to and download all the Dutch dialects spoken in the Netherlands and abroad.
 The Dutch Dialect Database received funding form DANS and the KNAW.

 Sounds of the netherlands